-As writers we have an unlimited library, stocked full of emotions to work with.
-Many of us spent our youth hording a wide array of feelings, the product of years of not letting go of a single memory, a single mistake, a single regret.
+As writers, we have an unlimited library, stocked full of emotions to work with.
+Many of us spent our youth hoarding a wide array of feelings, the product of years of not letting go of a single memory, a single mistake, a single regret.
 But also, by not letting go of the good, the great, the wonderful.

 That light gives it contrast, put things in perspective.
 That light comes from many of the less thrilling, edgy and sexy emotions; gratitude, serenity, joy, love.
 The total absence of these emotions is not good for the soul of the story or the writer.